-An Amazon Elastic Load Balancer unites multiple Elastic Compute Cloud (EC2) instances under a common web address.
+An Amazon Elastic Load Balancer unites multiple Amazon Elastic Compute Cloud (EC2) instances under a common web address.
 The load balancer plays the role of the web gateway in the ArcGIS Enterprise architecture and prevents any one of the ArcGIS Server machines from being overwhelmed with incoming requests.
 This allows you to use all the ArcGIS Server machines under the load balancer to respond to requests.

-If you build your site using the AWS Management Console, you need to create load balancers yourself and add your AWS instances to it.
+If you build your site using AWS Management Console, you need to create load balancers yourself and add your AWS instances to it.

 Use a load balancer to direct traffic to different ArcGIS Server machines

 Follow these steps to use a load balancer with stand-alone ArcGIS Server sites: